Jackknife inference with two-way clustering: Two - Way Cluster-Jackknife CRVEs

-Much of the computational cost of the two\tkk-way cluster jackknife arises from the fact that there are $GH$ intersections.
-When $I<\!<GH$, the cost can be greatly reduced if the empty intersections are skipped when calculating the delete\tkk-one\tkk-cluster estimates using \eqref{delone}.
+Most of the computational cost of the two\tkk-way cluster jackknife arises from the need to deal with the $I \le GH$ intersections.
+When $I<\!<GH$, the cost can be greatly reduced if the empty intersections are skipped when calculating the omit-\tkk one\tkk-cluster estimates using~\eqref{delone}.
+An additional reduction is possible by using \eqref{31jack} instead of \eqref{3jack}.

-The largest values of $G$, $H$, and $GH$ in the experiments of \Cref{sec:simuls} are 45, 36, and 1620, respectively.
-With $90,\tn000$ observations and $p=10$, each replication took about 1.7 seconds on one core of a \th{13} generation Intel i9 processor using Fortran.
-The vast majority of the CPU time was used to compute the delete\tkk-one\tkk-cluster estimates, mainly for the intersections.
-Similar computations might take either more or less time using R or Stata, depending on how many cores could be effectively utilized.
-These timings, together with the result that computer time is approximately $O(G^4)$, suggest that it may not be feasible to compute three\tkk-term cluster-jackknife variance matrices for the model \eqref{TWFE} when $\max \{ G,H \}$ exceeds 300 or so, unless $\min \{ G,H \}$ is a much smaller number or $I<\!<GH$.
-Of course, CV$_{\tn1}^{(\max)}$ will probably work well enough in such cases that more sophisticated methods are not needed.

-Computing the three\tkk-term cluster-jackknife estimators may also be infeasible if $p$, the number of explanatory variables in \eqref{TWFE}, is too large.
-Even when $G$ and $H$ are not large, the $\biX_j^\top\biX_j$ matrices are $k\times k$, with $k=p+G+H-1$.
-For large enough $p$, and hence $k$, the repeated computations in \eqref{delone} can become burdensome.
-Since there is no reason to expect CV$_{\tn1}^{(\max)}$ to work well in such cases, this is a more serious problem than having a large number of intersections.